You are here: Home > Section on Vertebrate Development

-This lab focuses on mechanisms regulating the differentiation of cranial neural crest cells that give rise to the bone and cartilage of the vertebrate jaw, gills, neurocranium and other structures of the head.
-Our approach is to manipulate cell-cell signaling and transcriptional control mechanisms in the intact zebrafish embryo using inducible transgenic strategies, aiming to identify the regulatory networks that control craniofacial development.
+The lab focuses on mechanisms regulating the differentiation of cranial neural crest cells that give rise to the bone and cartilage of the vertebrate jaw, neurocranium, and other structures of the head.
+Our approach is to manipulate transcriptional control mechanisms in the intact zebrafish embryo using inducible transgenic strategies, with the aim of identifying the regulatory networks that control craniofacial development.
 Disruption of these developmental programs is the most common source of birth defects in humans, the detection, prevention, and treatment of which is a central aspect of the NICHD mission.
 Equally important, understanding the regulation of gene expression in this complex embryonic tissue represents a challenging and fascinating problem in basic molecular and developmental biology.

-The origin of the lab’s neural crest research was our discovery in 2003 that the transcription factor TFAP2a is both necessary and sufficient to trigger the conversion of cells at the neural plate border from neural to neural crest identity in the frog Xenopus.
-We went on to show that TFAP2a mediates the transcriptional response to bone morphogenetic protein (BMP) signaling in neural crest induction and then identified several regulatory targets of TFAP2a using microarray analysis.
-The targets include the motor protein MyosinX, PCNS, a previously undiscovered protocadherin, and a completely novel gene we named Inka.
+The origin of the lab’s neural crest research was our discovery in 2003 that, in the frog Xenopus, the transcription factor TFAP2a is both necessary and sufficient to trigger the conversion of cells at the neural plate border from neural to neural crest identity.
+We went on to show that TFAP2a mediates the transcriptional response to bone morphogenetic protein (BMP) signaling in neural crest induction and then, using microarray analysis, identified several regulatory targets of TFAP2a, including a novel gene we called Inka.
 The lab also carried out pioneering research on the homeodomain factor Dlx3, performing the first mouse knock-out of this gene and demonstrating its function in the development of mammalian epidermis and placenta.
-We also established the role for this factor in establishing the boundary of the neural crest in Xenopus.
+We also investigated the role of the factor in establishing the boundary of the neural crest in Xenopus.

-The Inka project was considered high risk given that the gene is entirely novel with no homology to any known protein, but was attractive owing to the striking effects that overexpression of the gene had on cytoskeletal dynamics in both Xenopus embryos and in mammalian cell culture.
+The Inka project was attractive owing to the striking effects that overexpression of the gene has on cytoskeletal dynamics in both Xenopus embryos and in mammalian cell culture.
 We used antisense morpholino oligonucleotides (MOs) to “knock down” Inka expression in Xenopus and zebrafish embryos and found that the loss of function resulted in severe disruption of craniofacial development.
-However, in collaborations with Trevor Williams' lab and the Celia Moens' group, we succeeded in ablating the Inka gene in mouse and zebrafish, respectively and found—to our surprise and disappointment—that loss of Inka in both species failed to elicit a discernable phenotype.
-This suggested that the MO–generated phenotype might be misleading, and work on the Inka project has been put on hold until this issue is resolved.
+However, in collaborations with labs headed by Trevor Williams and Cecilia Moens, we succeeded in disrupting the Inka gene in mouse and zebrafish, respectively, but found that loss of Inka in both species failed to elicit a discernable phenotype.
+This suggested that the MO–generated phenotype was an artifact.

-The group has also investigated the function of pak4 (p21-activated kinase 4), a Rho-GTPase effector molecule that was identified earlier as an interaction partner for Inka.
-Experiments using MOs led to the conclusion that pak4 is a maternal-effect gene required for multiple aspects of organogenesis, including formation of myeloid cells (macrophages and granulocytes) and morphogenesis of axial muscles.
-Recently the group generated lines of zebrafish in which pak4 is ablated using TALEN-based gene targeting.
-Unexpectedly, homozygous pak4 null fish, even after three generations of inbreeding, appear to be normal and fertile.
-This suggests that, unlike in mammals, where pak4 is essential for early development, the gene may be dispensable in zebrafish.
-Furthermore, these results, in conjunction with those from the Inka loss-of-function experiments, lead us to conclude that even with extensive controls, use of MOs as a primary tool for establishing gene function can give misleading results and should probably not be relied upon as a tool for primary investigation of gene function, at least in zebrafish.
-We are working to understand the discrepancy between MO and genetic loss-of-function phenotypes to complete the pak4 project.
-Meanwhile, current research is to learn more about the molecular function of Dlx and TFAP2 factors and BMP signaling in neural crest, as outlined in the next sections.
+The group also investigated the function of pak4 (p21-activated kinase 4), a Rho–GTPase effector molecule that was identified earlier as an interaction partner for Inka.
+Experiments, again using MOs, led to the conclusion that pak4 is a maternal-effect gene required for multiple aspects of organogenesis, including formation of myeloid cells (macrophages and granulocytes) and morphogenesis of axial muscles.
+We were more confident of these results because of the extensive controls we carried out, including showing that the MO phenotype could be rescued by injecting pak4 mRNA lacking the MO binding site.
+However, we generated lines of zebrafish in which pak4 is ablated using TALEN–based gene targeting (Figure 1A).
+Unexpectedly, homozygous pak4 null fish, even after three generations of inbreeding, appear to be normal and fertile (Figure 1B), suggesting that, unlike in mammals, where pak4 is essential for early development, the gene is dispensable in zebrafish.
+Furthermore, the results, in conjunction with those from the Inka loss-of-function experiments, led us to conclude that even with extensive controls, use of MOs can give misleading results and should not be relied upon as a tool for primary investigation of gene function, at least in zebrafish.

 Dlx gene function in cranial neural crest development